25 Black Models Who Broke Barriers in the Fashion World

 Imaan Hammam walks the Versace show.
 Photo: fashionstock / Deposit Photos

-Imaan Hammam is a model of Moroccan and Egyptian heritage known for her curly hair.
-Discovered in Amsterdam’s Central Station, her journey to international stardom is a testament to the magnetic pull of diverse beauty.
+Imaan Hammam is a model of Moroccan and Egyptian heritage known for her signature curly hair.
+Discovered in Amsterdam’s Central Station, her journey to international stardom is inspiring.

 She’s walked for powerhouses like Versace and Givenchy, and her Vogue covers are a visual feast that challenges the industry’s Eurocentric lens.
 In 2023, she signed on as an ambassador for Estee Lauder.